its-swats/PictureIt/readme.md

 ## Known Issues
 * Images are deleted when the Heroku Dyno shuts down
+* UI does not look great in Landscape mode

 ## Update Plans
-* Reworked UI for Desktop and Landscape mode
+* Reworked UI for Landscape mode and larger tablets
-* Pictures that automatically expire over time, modified based on up and down votes
-* Better image scaling
-* Better handling of captions
+* Grant pictures protection/'lives' based on Keep/Kill vote ratio

+## Technologies Used
+* CarrierWave for Image Uploading
+* MiniMagick for Image Compression and Captioning
+* Ruby, Rails, postgres, and Javascript+jQuery
+* Bootstrap v4 Alpha for UI

 ## Contributing
 1. Fork it!